inf112-v20/biblioteket/deliverables/ObligatoriskOppgave2.md

 One for directions, the grid, position, player, robotest

+We are continuing to work with the principles of test driven development

 For hvert krav dere jobber med, må dere lage 1) ordentlige brukerhistorier, 2) akseptansekriterier og 3) arbeidsoppgaver.
 Husk at akseptansekriterier ofte skrives mer eller mindre som tester ✔️